Wondering how to make pickling spice?

 Not really.
 Ground spices just don’t have the same amount of flavor, which means they won’t infuse the brine enough.
 They’re also going to make the brine murky, unless you strain it through cheesecloth.
 But doing that would remove most of the flavor.
 With the exception of the ground ginger, use whole spices, leaves and cinnamon sticks.

 Pickling spice ingredients

 This is where it starts to get fun.
 Amassing a collection of whole spices is really satisfying.
 If you’re putting up more than a batch or two of pickles, or you expect to do a lot of brining or marinating, it’s much cheaper to buy quality spices in bulk.

 If you have a local bulk spice store, then that’s the best place to get your pickling spices.
 Otherwise, here’s my suggestions for the best intersection of price and quality.
 Anthony’s is a great company and one of my favorite bulk spice suppliers.

 Mixing and Blending Spices

 It’s best to mix up only what you need immediately.
 That way you can use your bulk store of spices in other recipes or create different spice blends.
 It’s really as easy as just combining the spices as noted above.
 In some cases, you’ll need to break up the cinnamon sticks.
 Other canning recipes, like pickled watermelon rind, include the whole sticks in the jar.

-Remember, too, that pickles will need time to develop their flavor.
-So tasting the brine or opening a jar too soon won’t necessarily give you an accurate sense of how your pickling spice blend is going to flavor the batch.
+Remember, too, that pickles need time to develop their flavor.
+So tasting the brine or opening a jar too soon won’t necessarily give you an accurate sense of how your blend is going to flavor the batch.

 And, of course, my printable Canning Planner will help you get organized and ready to go.